SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/security_group.md

 }
 ```

 * `id` - int.
-An id of the created security group.
+An ID of the created security group.

 #### errors